Back to All Events

 “An ungrievable life is one that cannot be mourned because it has never lived, that is, it has never counted as a life at all.”

-Tickets: included in concert ticket
+Tickets: included in concert ticket at £20 / £10 under 25s

-Award-winning British contemporary artist Caroline Burraway studied BA (Hons) Drawing at Camberwell College of Arts and MA Fine Art at Central Saint Martins.
+Award-winning British contemporary artist CAROLINE BURRAWAY studied BA (Hons) Drawing at Camberwell College of Arts and MA Fine Art at Central Saint Martins.
 She has exhibited in numerous group and solo exhibitions in museums and galleries in the UK and internationally and has been nominated and won several awards including First Prize of the prestigious TBW Drawing Prize (formerly Jerwood) 2018.
 Her work has featured in art journals and magazines, including The Times and The Guardian, and is held in museums and private collections.

 Burraway’s body of work confronts socio-political conflicts and cultural ruptures between and within communities, engaging the viewer in conversation around these issues.
 Concerned with underlying social structures and the everyday lived experience of the displaced and disenfranchised, she explores the interplay between the banality of the everyday and the political conditions of their precarious existence.